Home/Blog/How to upload files using AJAX: Build a JavaScript AJAX file upload script

 </html>

-The action form points to a PHP script that processes file uploading.
+The action form points to a PHP script that processes the file for uploading.
 The method of sending data to a server is POST.

 In this form, we don’t need to specify the enctype attribute, because it’s only required for text input management (e.g., replacing blank spaces with ‘+’ symbols before sending the string via POST to the server).